Dornier 328: Operational history

 In 2005, the Australian Maritime Safety Authority (AMSA) awarded a contract to AeroRescue to provide long-range search and rescue capability around Australia.
 Accordingly, five 328-100s were progressively commissioned from April 2006 to February 2007 and stationed around the Australian coastline to provide a 24-hour, 30-minute response capability.
 These aircraft were equipped with a comprehensive electronic sensor suite by Aerodata AG in Germany including; Israel Aerospace Industries ELTA EL/M 2022A Radar, FSI Star SAFire III Forward Looking Infra Red, Direction Finder and an ARGON ST Infra Red/Ultra Violet scanner.
 The aircraft are also fitted with an Aeronautical Engineers Australia dispatch system, allowing rescue stores to be dropped from the aircraft through a chute through the underwing emergency exit.
 These are progressively being upgraded with an in-flight-opening cargo door to allow dispatch of larger items, up to 20-person life rafts, and boat-dewatering pumps for open-water rescues.
 These aircraft were replaced by a fleet of CL604 jets under contract to AMSA.

+In a historic first on 24 February 2026, a U.S. C-146A transport plane landed on a bypass road in Laoac, Pangasinan, Philippines.
+The drill was a joint exercise between the Armed Forces of the Philippines and U.S. Special Tactics teams to practice using highways as emergency runways.
+Defense Secretary Gilbert Teodoro emphasized that through the execution of the Alternate Landing Zone, the capabilities of our joint forces are tested.
+The culmination training of Philippine Air Force combat controllers enhanced their skills and interoperability with their Allies.
+The joint training marked the first time a US C-146 aircraft conducted an actual landing on a Philippine public highway, making the Philippines the second country in Asia to host such an operation alongside US forces.
+It confirmed the feasibility of identifying specific Philippine highways for emergency landings and paved the way for the PAF to utilize their own aircraft in similar scenarios.